|Longstreet and his former Union adversaries in Gettysburg.|

 |In a cropped enlargement of the William Tipton image below, Longstreet stands next to|

 |Union veterans and Longstreet on July 3, 1888.|

 (CLICK ON IMAGE TO ENLARGE.)

-After Longstreet took his place on the stand, Chamberlain shouted, "Comrades, you see on this platform one of the hardest hitters whoever fought against us.
+After Longstreet took his place on the stand, a former Federal officer shouted, "Comrades, you see on this platform one of the hardest hitters whoever fought against us.
 I propose we give three times three for General Longstreet, one of the best Union men now in the country."
 The crowd erupted, surging toward the stand and "showering God bless you's on him."
 After Longstreet had taken his place on the platform, it collapsed, falling several feet, but no one was seriously hurt.

 |"Comrades, you see on this platform one|